redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 A cell is still just a React component (also called a [single file component](https://www.swyx.io/react-sfcs-here)), it just happens to follow a couple of conventions that make it work as described above:

-1. The name of the file ends in `Cell"
+1. The name of the file ends in "Cell"
 2. The file exports several named components, at the very least one named `QUERY` and another named `Success`
 3. The file can optionally export several other components, like `Loading`, `Failure` and `Empty`.
 You can probably guess what those are for!